 The morning shift was called the 'drawing' shift and was when coal was removed from the mine.
 Miners called loaders were responsible for loading a length of the coalface and for the erection of the roof supports.
 Every coal face had a miner called an overman in charge.
 An under-manager would be in charge of every working section.

 The afternoon and night shifts were for preparing the coal faces for the morning 'drawing' shift.

 The coal faces were hives of activity during the afternoon shift.
 A coal cutting machine, somewhat like a huge chainsaw, was used to undercut the seam for the whole length of the face.
 Holes were then drilled for shot firing.

 The packers packed rubble and waste rock into the space vacated by the coal, so helping to hold the roof up.

 Afternoon and night shifts worked from Sunday to Thursday so that preparation was made for the Monday morning shift.

-Certain planned maintenance work was carried out over weekends.
+Planned maintenance work, i.e. non-emergency work, was carried out over weekends.

 When I first came to the pit I worked initially on the day shifts.
 I was given no fixed activity and worked wherever I was sent on arrival at the pit bottom.
 The work could be on any part of the haulage system.